chfoo/callfunc/README.md

 #### Windows

-vcpkg can be used to build libffi, but it doesn't support compiling from the latest git version.
-You will need to edit the CONTROL file yourself to the latest git version.
-(More info TBD.)
+vcpkg can be used to build libffi.

+At the time of writing, a [patched port](https://github.com/microsoft/vcpkg/pull/6119) of libffi for 3.3-rc0 is not in the main repository yet.
+The instructions below describe how to include it.

-If you are compiling to HashLink, note that the HashLink binary from the website is 32-bit, so you will need to build 32-bit versions of the libraries.
+If you are compiling to HashLink, note that the HashLink binary from the website is 32-bit, so you will need to build and use 32-bit versions of the libraries.

+1. Download and set up vcpkg
+2. Install the Visual Studio C++ workload SDK in Tools, Get Tool and Features.
+3. Add the fork: `git add remote driver1998 https://github.com/driver1998/vcpkg/`
+4. Update: `git fetch driver1998 libffi`
+5. Switch to a temporary branch: `git checkout driver1998/libffi`
+6. Run `./vcpkg install libffi:x64-windows libffi:x86-windows`
+7. Run `./vcpkg export --zip libffi:x64-windows libffi:x86-windows`

+The header and library will be in `include` and `bin` directories of the `x64-windows` (64-bit) and `x86-windows` (32-bit).

-For the CPP target, you may optionally use MinGW-w64 if you have trouble compiling.
+For the CPP target, you may optionally use MinGW-w64 if you have trouble compiling with the Haxe HXCPP and VS toolchain.
 In your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml`, under the "VARS" section, set `mingw` to `1`.

 #### MacOS